 3 The Office Scenes That are Both Emotional and Funny

-1. Michael’s Anguish When Jim and Pam Finally Accept his Dinner Invite but He has to Work at his Call Center Job (he doesn’t realize that this is the exact reason they accepted on this particular night)
+1. Michael’s Anguish When Jim and Pam Finally Accept his Dinner Invite but he has to Work at his Call Center Job

 “Dammit to hell!” exclaims Michael Scott.